AEL, Adani Total Gas, Adani Green shares: How Adani group stocks fared 2 months after Hindenburg assault

 The US-based forensic short-seller Hindenburg Research might have found its new victim in Block, a company run by former Twitter CEO Jack Dorsey, the Adani group, its old victim, seems to be making a recovery.
 Friday marks two months of Hindenburg's explosive report on the ports-to-power major.
-While a few of Adani group shares are down up to 73 per cent since then, stock prices a few others are on the mend, data showed.
+While a few of Adani group shares are down up to 73 per cent since then, stock prices of a few others are on the mend, data showed.

 The January 24 report by Hindenburg, its biggest in terms of significance, alleged accounting frauds, money laundering and stock manipulation at Adani group companies.
 While the Adani group denied all allegations, Adani group shares such as Adani Total Gas, Adani Enterprises, Adani Green Energy and Adani Transmission took severe beating, only to see some recovery of late.